Record high stocks brace for Fed stimulus cut

 - Dollar ticks down against major peers, gold slips

-LONDON, Nov 3 (Reuters) - Global stock markets traded at fresh record-high levels on Wednesday while the dollar and U.S. Treasury yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.
+LONDON, Nov 3 (Reuters) - Global stock markets traded at fresh record-high levels on Wednesday while U.S. Treasury and euro zone government bond yields ticked down as investors braced for the world's largest economy to start cutting pandemic-era monetary stimulus.

 The U.S. Federal Reserve is expected to announce the tapering of its $120 billion-a-month asset purchase programme in its policy statement at 1800 GMT, a move widely seen as marking a new chapter in the world's policy response to COVID-19.

-U.S. futures were pointing to a flat open for the next session on Wall Street while MSCI's all-country world index (.MIWD00000PUS), which tracks equity performance in 50 nations, was up 0.02%, just a whisker from a new milestone.
+U.S. futures were pointing to a mixed open while MSCI's all-country world index (.MIWD00000PUS), which tracks equity performance in 50 nations, was up 0.02%, just a whisker from a new milestone.

-Boosted by fiscal and monetary stimulus, global stocks have thrived during the global economic rebound which has followed the recession triggered by the first wave of COVID-19 infections in 2020.
+Boosted by fiscal and monetary stimulus, global stocks have thrived during the economic rebound after the recession triggered by the first wave of COVID-19 infections in 2020.

-"From a pure macro perspective, negative real rates mean there is no alternative to stocks, while at same time the earnings cycle is very strong," said Salman Ahmed global head of macro at Fidelity International.
+"From a pure macro perspective, negative real rates mean there is no alternative to stocks, while at the same time the earnings cycle is very strong," said Salman Ahmed, global head of macro at Fidelity International.

-Fed officials are trying to maintain a balance between raising rates to ensure inflation remains contained and giving the economy as much time as possible to restore the jobs lost since the pandemic. read more
+Fed officials are trying to maintain a difficult balancing act by giving the economy as much time as possible to recover while tightening policy soon enough to contain inflation. read more

-The Bank of England could meanwhile become the first major central banks to raise borrowing costs after the coronavirus crisis when its policymakers meet on Thursday. read more
+Fixed income investors are also eager to find out on Thursday whether the Bank of England will become the first major central bank to raise borrowing costs after the coronavirus crisis. read more

-Moves in currency markets were limited on Wednesday with the U.S. dollar index losing 0.07% at 94.036 against a basket of major peers.
+Moves in currency markets were limited on Wednesday with the U.S. dollar index losing 0.12% at 94 points against a basket of major peers.

 Oil prices fell as industry data pointed to a big build in oil stocks in the United States, the world's largest oil consumer, and as pressure mounted on OPEC to increase supply.